-You can make this same recipe in a pot on the stove, follow the same steps to prepare the soup, but instead of setting it off on smooth you’ll be bringing it to the boil and then leaving it to simmer for about 20 minutes, until the tomatoes are soft.
+You can make this same recipe in a pot on the stove and follow the same steps to prepare the soup, but instead of setting it off on smooth, you’ll be bringing it to the boil and then leaving it to simmer for about 20 minutes, until the tomatoes are soft.

 How To Make This Soup Thicker

-With these quantities this soup is fairly thin in consistency.
-If you prefer thicker soups, you can add in more tomatoes, or, 1 chopped potato, or some red lentils before setting it off.
+With these quantities, this soup is fairly thin in consistency.
+If you prefer thicker soups, add in more tomatoes, one chopped potato, or some red lentils before setting it off.

 Related: How To Thicken Soup